royaloakonshore/simplified/docs/03-user-business-flows.md

 *   **Inventory Category Management (Implicit):** Categories are created/managed via Prisma Studio or migrations for now.
 Future: UI for category CRUD if needed.

 **Next Steps (User Flow Focused):**
+1.  **Resolve Remaining Type Errors:** Fix the implicit 'any' type issues in `src/lib/api/routers/invoice.ts`.
+2.  **Implement Company Default VAT Fallback:** Ensure the system uses a company-level default VAT rate if an `InventoryItem`'s `defaultVatRatePercent` is not set, during invoice creation from an order.
-1.  **Inventory Management Enhancements:**
+3.  **Inventory Management Enhancements:**
     *   Implement UI for editing `quantityOnHand` during Inventory Item creation and edit (via `InventoryItemForm`).
     *   Develop the editable `quantityOnHand` column in the Inventory list table with quick adjustment functionality.
     *   Add Inventory Category column and filtering to the Inventory list.
     *   Implement advanced table features (search, sort, filter, pagination) for the Inventory list.
-2.  **Production Kanban/Table Enhancements:**
+4.  **Production Kanban/Table Enhancements:**
     *   Design and implement the BOM information view within Kanban cards/table rows for manufactured items in an order.
-3.  **BOM Management UI:**
+5.  **BOM Management UI:**
     *   Create the frontend forms and views for managing Bill of Materials linked to `MANUFACTURED_GOOD` items.
-4.  **Customer History UI:**
+6.  **Customer History UI:**
     *   Develop the UI on the Customer Detail Page to display order history, invoice history, and total net revenue.
-5.  **Refine Payment Recording:** Review and potentially enhance the UI for recording invoice payments.
+7.  **Refine Payment Recording:** Review and potentially enhance the UI for recording invoice payments.
-6.  **Credit Note Flow:** Implement the full user flow for creating and managing credit notes from existing invoices.
+8.  **Credit Note Flow:** Implement the full user flow for creating and managing credit notes from existing invoices.
-7.  **Dashboard & Reporting Flows:** Define and implement user flows for accessing and interacting with dashboard metrics and reports.
+9.  **Dashboard & Reporting Flows:** Define and implement user flows for accessing and interacting with dashboard metrics and reports.
+10. **Build Health & Stability:** Maintain a clean build (`npm run build`) and TypeScript checks (`npx tsc --noEmit`) throughout development.
-8.  **PDF Generation Access:** Ensure users can easily trigger and download PDF versions of Invoices, Orders, Pricelists, etc.
+11. **PDF Generation Access:** Ensure users can easily trigger and download PDF versions of Invoices, Orders, Pricelists, etc.